beaudie/vesc/README.md

 are accepted across browsers and platforms.
 The shader translator can be used to translate shaders to other shading languages, and to optionally apply shader modifications to work around bugs or quirks in the native graphics drivers.
-The translator targets Desktop GLSL, Vulkan GLSL, Direct3D HLSL, and even ESSL for native GLES2 platforms.
+The translator targets Desktop GLSL, Vulkan GLSL, Direct3D HLSL and even ESSL for native GLES2 platforms.

 ## Sources